lewangdev/shanghai-lockdown-covid-19/README.md

 | 2022-03-21 | 896 | 31 | 865 | 0 |
 | 2022-03-20 | 758 | 24 | 734 | 0 |
 | 2022-03-19 | 503 | 17 | 492 | 6 |

+* A2C Cases: Asymptomatic cases that are confirmed.

 ### Cases